 aspects of Human Performance (HP).

-Since earning his BA in Biochemistry in May 2018, Jason has professionally mentored & developed over 500 special operations candidates in 15 different states.
+Since earning his BA in Biochemistry in 2018, Jason has professionally mentored & developed over 1,000 special operations candidates in 15 different states.
 He has hosted 40 Hell Day weekend events in over 12 states.
 Jason has also created an entire online community with 36 Group Training Chats across the United States.

 Pearce Cucchissi after graduating from college, joined the Army to become an Army Ranger, assigned to 1st Ranger Battalion in Savannah, GA, Pearce held multiple positions within the platoon to include Fire Team Leader (Tip of the Spear).
 As a Non-Commisioned Officer, Pearce was responsible for training Rangers and Indigenous Foreign Special operations soldiers to deploy to combat.
 Implementing the most advanced strategies for Direct Action missions.
 With multiple combat deployments to Syria, Iraq, and Afghanistan, Pearce has worked with members of special operations units across all US Branches, Gov Agencies, and allied special operations units.
 Pearce now operates in the Human Performance industry out of Los Angeles.
 He is a SOCOM Athlete instructor in the Southern California region, and lead instructor for Army Ranger candidates conducting our online mentorships/development.